Measuring Power Consumption

 However, you may use (or already use) most or all of the electricity generated by your solar PV system during the day, for instance if:

-- you are at home during the day and/or
+- You are at home during the day and/or

-- you set energy-intensive appliances on timers to run during the day and/or
+- You set energy-intensive appliances on timers to run during the day and/or

-- you divert some of the electricity, for example to an immersion heater to heat hot water.
+- You divert some of the electricity, for example to an immersion heater to heat hot water

 In this case, the ‘self-consumption’ of the solar PV electricity is already high.
 This means there won’t be much (or any) surplus electricity from the solar PV system to store in a battery.
 Information on how much solar electricity exported to the grid at different times of the year is useful to have when considering these points.

-Often a first step for people contemplating a energy storage system for use with the grid is to install some monitoring which will then eventually be used as part of any future system.
+Often a first step for people contemplating an energy storage system for use with the grid is to install some monitoring which will then eventually be used as part of any future system.
 This can then enable the value of any storage, together with the optimum size of storage to be determined.

 In the near future, time-of-use tariffs will let you store up electricity while it’s cheap (overnight, for example) so you can use it during peak times.
 A few energy companies have launched these already.